 Caffeine can deplete calcium.
-A cup of coffee that has 60-120 mg of caffeine can deplete your body of 2-4 mg of calcium, according to Nestle.
-However, there's about 35 mg of calcium in 1 ounce of 1 percent milk, so those who add milk to their caffeinated coffee or tea probably don't need to worry about how it affects calcium absorption.
+A cup of coffee may modestly reduce your calcium absorption: depleting about 4 milligrams of calcium for a standard cup.
+However, that loss can be offset by adding 1-2 tablespoons of milk to your coffee, according to a study in Food and Chemical Toxicology.
 Those who don't add milk or a milk substitute that contains calcium, or those who drink caffeinated beverages without milk (sodas, iced teas, energy drinks) may be robbing their bodies of calcium.

-Like cigarette smoke, caffeine can also rob your body of vitamin D, and studies have shown that it may increase the rate of bone loss in elderly women.
+Like cigarette smoke, caffeine can also rob your body of vitamin D, and studies have shown that it may increase the rate of bone loss in older women.

 Heavy caffeine users should consider cutting back or adding foods high in vitamin D to their diet like oily fish, portobello mushrooms and tofu.